 Immediately after you access the "Indexes" feature you will be presented with a complete list of all the directories associated with your Web Hosting Account for you to choose from.
 The way how the "Indexes" feature works is by choosing a folder and then by configuring the Indexing for that folder.
 To choose a folder, please click on the actual folder icon and NOT on the folder's name.

-When you reach the folder which you would like to configure the Indexes for, please click on the folder's name.
+When you reach the folder for which you would like to configure the Indexes, please click on the folder's name.

 This will take you to a new page where you will be presented with the Indexing options for this directory.
 You can choose one of the following options:

 Once you are ready with the configuration, please click on the "Save" button displayed at the bottom of the page.